 “First we take some fish,” he said, nodding for me to do the same.
 “And then we take some farinha.”
 With that, he pinched up a lump of the paste from the dishpan and compressed it in his palm to the size of a golf ball.
 He took a bite of the farinha and chewed it slowly, looking right at me.

 Now it was my turn.
 Conscious to use my right hand, I reached into the pot and grabbed a slice of fish.
 Oh, that’s hot! . . .
-I dropped the piece onto the plywood cover and pushed the pot over to Ze.
+I dropped the fish onto the plywood and pushed the pot to Ze.
 Once they had their fish, they waited for me to take some farinha.
 Damn their politeness!

 “Go ahead,” Mamede said, “the farinha makes you strong.”